 The blue turtle rears its head back, then spits a short jet of water at the pokedoll hard enough to spin it around.
 Leaf’s bulbasaur extends its vines far enough to whip the pokedoll with loud thuds.

 “Good,” Oak says.
 “Most pokemon are smart enough to learn a number of commands.
 As yours grow and become stronger, their abilities will expand, and you will be able to teach them more powerful and complex attacks.
 Over time the old commands will be forgotten if they are not reinforced.
 For now, keep practicing until your pokemon begin to show signs of tiring.
 Physical attacks tend to be less tiring than their more unique abilities.
 As their trainers, you will need to learn how to judge your pokemon’s health and withdraw them if they are too hurt or weary.
 Continue.”

-They continued drilling with their pokemon for another couple of minutes before Red begins noticing the signs of weariness.
+They continued drilling with their pokemon for another couple of minutes, trying out all sorts of different commands: run, guard, follow, dodge, and mixing attacks with all those and a dozen more before Red begins noticing the signs of weariness.
 The squirtle’s shots of water are smaller and less powerful.
 Bulbasaur moves slower, and his vines strike with less force.
 And charmander…

 Red kneels down and rubs the lizard’s head.
 It looks up at him, pupils dilated, chest rising and falling with its harsh breaths.
 Red feeds it some more berries, looking at its tail flame with some concern.
 It’s definitely smaller than it had been before.